Home/Blog/Learn to Code/Introducing Dart 2 language features

 Extension property#

-Dart also provides support for Properties.
+Dart also provides support for properties.
 In the extension below, we add a property that returns the total number of printed price labels needed for a price listing.
 Let’s assume we want to print 3 labels for each price amount in the list [1, 1.99, 4].

 <return_type> get <property_name> => //implementation

-The number of labels is of type int, and the property name is labelCount.
+The number of labels is type int, and the property name is labelCount.
 We need 3 labels for each item, so we need three times the total size of the list.
 We can calculate the number of total labels as length * 3.
 The extension has implicit access to the length property.

 extension<T> on List<T> {